f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/02-Types.md

 This means that in the scope of the `Bank` module, the database utlity `get` function applied to a value of type `Address` will result in a value of type `Integer`.
 If the `Bank` module would like to store another mapping whose keys have type `Tendermint.SDK.Types.Address`, you must use a newtype instead.
 Otherwise you will get a compiler error.

 At the same time, you are free to define another mapping from `k -> v` in the scope of a different module.
-For example, you can have both the `balance` mapping described above, as well a mapping
+For example, you can have both the `balance` mapping described above, as well as a mapping

 ~~~ haskell ignore
 owner :: Tendermint.SDK.Types.Address -> Account